 HOSPITAL ENTRANCES: In an effort to better screen visitors during the coronavirus pandemic, Spectrum Health Gerber Memorial is keeping only a few entrances open for staff, patients and visitors.
 Starting today, patients and visitors can access the hospital only through the entrance at the Emergency Department.

 Gerber Memorial employees can enter through two other entrances, off Maple Avenue and between the hospital and Professional Office Building.
 Those entrances are open for a limited period during the day, Monday through Friday, and can be accessed only with a valid employee badge and appropriate COVID-19 risk factor screening.

 All other entrances will be locked.
 Designated parking areas will not be affected: Visitor lots will remain for patients and visitors, and employees will still park in employee lots.

 Unemployment & Small Business Info

-Governor Gretchen Whitmer signed Executive Order 2020-10 to temporarily expand eligibility for unemployment benefits.
+Governor Gretchen Whitmer has signed numerous Executive Orders, including one that temporarily expanded eligibility for unemployment benefits.
 This executive order is effective immediately and until Tuesday, April 14 at 11:59pm.Under the governor’s order, unemployment benefits would be extended to:

 Workers who have an unanticipated family care responsibility, including those who have childcare responsibilities due to school closures, or those who are forced to care for loved ones who become ill.